chauhansumitdev/TradeTreasure/task.md

 # Progress 🚧

-- Sell Page -> 🟢 Done
+- Sell Page 🟢 Done

-- update the seller page and move it to the home page. the rendered products need to be passed as prop to this search comp. -> 🟡 Working...
+- update the seller page and move it to the home page. the rendered products need to be passed as prop to this search comp. 🟡 Working...

+- fix the ui button on /sell 🟢 Done

-- backend - 🔴 Pending!
+- backend 🔴 Pending!